grimlong/CarbonCopy/README.md

 Online I found a guide to colors that are easily distinguishable for people who are various types of color blind which is why I picked the colors that I did.

+I hope to add some features that allow for various forms of notation of types of damage and such but I am having issues displaying them in a way that does not clutter up the look too much.